7 essential tips for UI/UX localization for apps

 1. Design-led localization.
 Integrating translation efforts into the design stage will save you time and money, as the localization team will be familiarized with all interface elements and changes as soon as they appear, while the design team will be able to seamlessly view and test multiple versions in different languages.

-With Gridly’s Figma plugin, you can effortlessly sync your designs in Figma with localizations.
+With Gridly’s Figma localization plugin, you can effortlessly sync your designs in Figma with localizations.
 You can create a UI/UX design in Figma and then easily push it to Gridly to get the copy translated.
 By syncing with Figma, you can easily track all changes and quickly test how designs look in different languages.

 On top of that, our latest update allows you to: